rdtmaster/compactbro/README.md

 ## Versioning policy
 It'll be nice if v1 can ever see the light and even nicer if something beyond that gets released.
 Minor versions are subject for eventual delition from the releases section, except the latest one.
 At the moment v1 is the only major version planned, its goal in a nutshell: "*release something that compiles and lets you browse and comment*".
-New major version should be released once something notable happens.
+New major version should be released once something notable happens, minor versions are released whenever I want to see if it still works.

 ## Compatability and intentional decisions
 1. Javascript (e.g. frontend) has been completely re-written without use of `jQuery` library.
 Adopting reddit's codebase would be even harder then coding everything from scratch.
 Initial plan was to leave HTML and CSS untouched, but it was impossible